A High-Order Scheme for Image Segmentation via a modified Level-Set method: Numerical simulations

-In fact, looking at Table \ref{table:rhombus_c_1_Nx}, we can see that the AF-LW scheme achieves convergence, in the sense of the iterative stopping rule \eqref{eq:err_inf}, but after having lost track of the boundary (the front overcomes the edge of the object and then keeps expanding).
-This happens also varying the number of grid nodes (from $102$ to $402$).
-Regarding the monotone scheme, it converges, the two errors reported decrease by refining the grid with the decreasing of the space step $\Delta x$, considering the same parameters $\mu,K_{reg}$ and same tolerance $tol$.
-On the other hand, if we use the modified velocity $\widetilde c$ (see Table \ref{table:rhombus_tildec_1_Nx}), the monotone scheme converges in a less number of iterations $N_i$ and with lower errors with respect to the correspondent results obtained by using the classical velocity.
-For comparisons reasons, note that we used the same parameters, tolerance and initial datum (the paraboloid, Datum 1) for both velocities.
+For the modified velocity $\widetilde c$, the behavior of the schemes is different, see the contour plots in Fig. \ref{fig:test1a_ctilde}.
+Note that the yellow level-set on the last row, particularly for the WENO scheme, is not the 0-level set.
+The effects of the modified velocity on the evolution is clear comparing Figs. \ref{fig:test1a_c_repres} and \ref{fig:test1a_ctilde}.
+In the first case all the level sets expand towards the boundary of the rhombus, eventually collapsing onto each other.
+This gives rise to a discontinuity around the front, which causes instabilities for high-order schemes.
+On the contrary, using $\tilde c$ these schemes are stable, since the level sets remain equally spaced around the $0$-level set and the representation function is still Lipschitz continuous.
+Looking at Tab. \ref{table:rhombus_tildec_1_Nx}, we can observe that the monotone scheme converges in a lower number of iterations $N_i$ and with lower errors with respect to the correspondent results obtained by using the classical velocity and reported in Tab. \ref{table:rhombus_c_1_Nx}.
+Note that we used the same parameters, tolerance and initial datum (the paraboloid, Datum 1) for both velocities to make a fair comparison.
 The AF-LW scheme converges and give always better results in terms of both errors and number of iterations with respect to the monotone scheme with $c$ or $\widetilde c$.
-Hence, both schemes benefit of the new definition of velocity and the AF-LW scheme with $\widetilde c$ gives the best performances.
-Moreover, looking at Tab. \ref{tab:rhombus-CPU} which contains the CPU times in seconds related to both schemes needed to obtain the results reported in Tab. \ref{table:rhombus_tildec_1_Nx}, the AF-LW scheme need a longer time but it is always less than one minute.
-Hence, the best performances are reached in a very short time.
+Also the WENO scheme converges in a lower number of iterations with respect to the monotone one, even if with greater errors.
+This is due to the fact that the WENO scheme needs to recompute the velocity $\widetilde c$, which makes the errors accumulate (since we use Runge-Kutta of third order, we need to recompute $\widetilde c$ three times).
+Hence, all the three schemes benefit of the new definition of velocity and the AF-LW scheme with $\widetilde c$ gives the best performances.
+Regarding the speed of the schemes, looking at Tab. \ref{tab:rhombus-CPU} which contains the CPU times in seconds related to the three schemes needed to obtain the results reported in Tab. \ref{table:rhombus_tildec_1_Nx}, the AF-LW scheme needs a longer CPU time with respect to the monotone one, as expected.
+However, the AF-LW scheme is faster than the WENO scheme and its best performances are reached in a short time, at most about 40 seconds for the last refinement of the grid, compared to the $1028.51$ seconds necessary to the WENO scheme.